-Illustration 4.2a: shows how much the 'strategic' region of Tobruk is valued for the British (2 VP).
+Illustration 4.2a: shows how much the 'strategic' region of Viipuri is valued for both sides.

 C / Structures

 Structures are mostly cities (of different sizes, but that is not relevant in the current version of the game).
 They can hold in addition ports and airports, and they can be fortified (with a fortress value).
 See illustration 4.2b below for the Structure information detail window.